2008 NBA Finals

 The 2008 NBA Finals was the championship series of the National Basketball Association's (NBA) 2007–08 season and conclusion of the season's playoffs.
-A best-of-seven playoff series that was played from June 5 to June 17, 2008, the series was contested between the Eastern Conference champion Boston Celtics and the Western Conference champion Los Angeles Lakers.
-It was the 11th Finals meeting between the Lakers and the Celtics.
+A best-of-seven playoff series that was played from June 5–17, 2008, the series was contested between the Eastern Conference champion Boston Celtics and the Western Conference champion Los Angeles Lakers.
+It was the eleventh Finals meeting in the history of the Celtics–Lakers rivalry.

-Led by the "Big 3" of Paul Pierce, Kevin Garnett, and Ray Allen, and holding home court advantage, the Celtics defeated the Lakers, led by Pau Gasol and MVP Kobe Bryant, in six games.
-It was their first title in twenty-two years and their 17th title overall, a record that still stands today even when the Lakers tied this record in 2020.
-Pierce was named Finals MVP.
+Led by the "Big 3" of Paul Pierce, Kevin Garnett, and Ray Allen, and holding home court advantage, the Celtics defeated the Lakers in six games.
+It was their first title in twenty-two years and their 17th title overall.
+Pierce was named the Finals MVP.

 Rodd Houston narrated the Boston Celtics' championship season documentary on NBA Entertainment.
 The made-for-TV version of this documentary is narrated by Kevin Harlan.